KarlPeter5039/border.py/README.md

 ### 1. Full Portrait Mode
 - Preserves the full original 2:3 composition
 - Places the image on a 3:4 white canvas
-- Adds elegant whitespace above/below or around the image
+- Adds whitespace above/below or around the image
 - No cropping

 ### 2. Cropped Portrait Mode